 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

 Next, we find dried potato, a dehydrated item usually made from the by-products of potato processing.
 In most cases, dried potato can contain about 10% dry matter protein which can have a slight affect on our estimate of the total meat content of this recipe.

 In addition, glycerin is used in the food industry as a natural sweetener and as a humectant to help preserve the moisture content of a product.

-We also note the use of sugar.
+We also note the use of brown sugar.
 Sugar is always an unwelcome addition to any dog food.
 Because of its high glycemic index, it can unfavorably impact the blood glucose level of any animal soon after it is eaten.